Ylona's Dubai Story 1972

 An (almost) all girls Band in 1970s Dubai soon attracted a lot of local young men to watch and listen to us perform.
 Some began offering all sorts of riches for us to go out with them.
 We knew how to deal with those kinds of approaches!
 We did not know what to do when one young man really tried to change our minds - he pulled out a revolver and waved it at the Band!
 A very brave Hotel Manager rushed in to calm this young man and get him to put away his revolver.
 It was very frightening.

-Making Friends"Moan Set" made many good friends none more so than Eric Tulloch.
+Making Friends"Moan Set" made many good friends right more so than Eric Tulloch.
 Eric, of course, brought fresh water to Dubai in 1960s.
 He often invited the Band to his Jumeirah Villa which was on Jumeirah Beach then.
 Sunsets seen from Jumeirah Beach were magnificent.

 Ambassador Hotel's VW Combi Van took us into the desert for the camel race.
 Camels raced in a straight line with the cars driving alongside the camels.
 At the end of the track the camels turned around and ran back the same way, as did the cars!
 Little boys rode the camels.
 They screamed a lot and hit the camels with a stick.
 The camels themselves screamed but sounded more like someone with a horrible sore throat.
 The winner received some money while the owner of a camel that refused to race also received some money.
 Sheikh Rashid was at the Camel Race.
 I thought he looked a friendly old man.

 We didn't really know about Dubai's dress codes so of course we girls weren’t dressed for the occasion.
 Some western woman made a point of telling us off about our clothes as as a result!
 We promised to be more careful about what we wore in the future!